John0b1000/tgdh_seed/README.md

 ```
 Ctrl+C
 ```
 The secure communication group is now closed.
+Soldier 3 (the last remaining group member) will stop automatically.